adampash/titanium_contacts/README.md

 ```

+That will return an array of contacts which include only the contact's name, contact id, and optionally, the contact photo (if you want more information, you can fetch it on-demand with something like `Ti.Contacts.getPersonByID(contactResults[0].id)`.

-You can also optional fetch images (which slows things down) by adding `true` as the second variable in the call:
+You can also fetch images every time (which slows things down) by adding `true` as the second variable in the call:

 ```javascript